Control tips

 4. Don't play in a bad mood

-Stress, fatigue, or depression are bad gambling companions.
+Stress, fatigue or depression are bad companions to gambling.

 Don't use excitement as a way to escape problems - it's the shortest route to addiction.

-If lucky - don't spend the winnings in the same session.
+If you are lucky, do not spend your winnings in the same session.

-Transfer the part to a separate account or spend outside the game.
+Transfer part to a separate account or spend outside the game.

-So you save the result and avoid the "everything back to the machine" effect.
+So you save the result and avoid the all-back-to-the-machine effect.

 6. Know when to stop